 - Lastly, always make extra because they are great for leftovers, and store well in the freezer for up to a month!

-My mom makes her Korokke without any written recipes, so over the years, I’ve developed my own version by adopting my mom’s method and personal adjustment.
+My mom makes her Korokke without any written recipes, so over the years, I’ve developed my own version by adopting her method and making personal adjustments.

-The recipe that I am sharing here includes carrots and shiitake mushrooms, which are missing from my mom’s and the regular korokke from the stores.
-I like to add them to give some colors and extra nutrition for the kids.
+The recipe that I am sharing here includes carrots and shiitake mushrooms, which are typically not included regular korokke from the stores or my favorite korokke my mom makes.
+I started adding them to give some colors and extra nutrition when they were small.

 Can I Air Fry or Shallow Fry Korokke?